mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 based graph object, so most of the code to manipulate your graph will run unchanged, but some changes will be required, in particular to set and access node and edge data.
 More on this below.

-We crafted the interface of the new Graph object to be close to the same as that of the old Graph object.
-Functions that were inherited from NetworkX that were most commonly used by legacy code have been implemented as explicit functions of the new Graph object, so that legacy code would run unchanged.
+We crafted the interface of the new Graph object to be similar to that of the old Graph object.
+The NetworkX functions most commonly used by legacy code are now explicit functions of the new Graph object, allowing legacy code to run unchanged.

 Examples of formerly inherited functions that are now explicit functions are: